GaganovAlexander/fin-stat-data-analyze-backend/README.md

                     ]
                 },
             ],
-            "OperatingProfits": {
+            // That is for right horizontal bar chart "OperatingProfits": {
                 "Total": number, // >100k
                 "ByMonths": {
                     "monthName": number, // ~10k
                 }
             },
-            "MarketingStrategies": {
+            // That is for left doughnut chart "MarketingStrategies": {
                 "B2B": [
-                    number, // absolute value of income >100k number // percentage value of income
+                    number, // Absolute value of income >100k number // Percentage value of income
                 ],
                 "B2C": [
-                    // similar to B2B
+                    // Similar to B2B
                     number,
                     number
                 ]